patrick21081995/VISKOSITAS/README.md

-# VISKOSITAS
+# Viskositas

-### VISKOSITAS  — Predict viscosity of multicomponent chemical systems
+### Viskositas  — Predict viscosity of multicomponent chemical systems

 _Viskositas_ (Beta) is a shallow neural network and has better efficiency when compared to neural networks in literature and other commercial software and uses the values of chemical composition and temperature to predict the viscosity value of the chemical system at the given temperature.